-As shown above, an in-house police department and sample full services contract are well above current operations.
+As shown above, the costs of an in-house police department and sample full services contract are well above current operations.
 Note that the table above does not include potential hybrid law enforcement models discussed later in this report.
-For example, Kensington could field their own sworn staff during day shift and contract out night shift patrol, investigative work, and property and evidence.
-This hybrid option, one of several possibilities, would likely fall in-between the costs of the Phase 1 report's model and the sample full services contract.
+For example, Kensington could field their own sworn staff during day shift and contract out night shift patrol response, investigative work, and property and evidence.
+Our analysis suggests there are possible operational savings for adopting a hybrid model dependent upon the kind of hybrid service delivery approach selected.
+By example, a hybrid patrol deployment model could result in the following savings to Kensington based on a Phase I recommended patrol deployment model (excluding salary raises).